-In both countries, the demand system results show that those who rent not surprisingly spend a much smaller share of the budget on housing related expenditures.
-In the US the share spent on housing related expenses is 10 percentage points lower for renters than those who own.
+In both countries the demand system results show that those who rent not surprisingly spend a much smaller share of the budget on housing related expenditures.
+In the US the share spent on housing related expenses is 10 percentage points lower share than those who own.
 In the UK the equivalent number is 4 percentage points.
-The estimates in Table B1 of Appendix B indicate renters consequently devote higher shares to all other goods (except food at home in the US), with a particularly large effect for other nondurable spending.
-Owning a home outright (compared to owners who still have a mortgage to pay off) leads to small reduction in housing related expenses in both countries (though the effect is not significant in the UK).
+The estimates in Table A1 of Appendix A indicate renters consequently devote higher shares to all other goods (except food at home in the US), with a particularly large effect for other nondurable spending.
+Owning a home outright (compared to owners who still have a mortgage to pay off) leads to small reduction in housing related expenses in both countries (though the effect is only significant at the 10 percent level in the UK).